zGrav/amazon_qa_crawl/README.md

 # amazon_qa_crawl
-hackish hack to crawl amazon products and get their Q&amp;A
+hackish hack to crawl amazon products and get their Q&amp;A and reviews